COVID 19 UPDATES FOR ST MARK’S

 Under ‘COVID normal’ conditions we are able to have 94 people at our services, according to the one person per 2 square metres limit.
 This is provided that attendees have their details recorded on entry to the church via the Victorian government QR Code Service.

 MASKS AND SINGING

-Masks are currently not required during services, but may optionally be worn if desired.
+Masks are currently required during in-person services, other than one person leading/singing at one time.
 This rule also applies to weddings and funerals.